TheSomethingSomethingCompany/secret-forest/docs/weekly logs/indiv_log_ShaheerShoaib.md

 - Begin development of the Search Page
 - Discuss With Group On How To Complete Design Document
     - Specifically discussed the ways in which we can model our UI Functionality through Figma and System Architeture through Level 1 Data Flow Diagrams
 - Begin Designing Of DFD For System Architecture
+- Discuss opportunities for data security through End-To-End encryption
+    - Discussed the idea of Message Encryption to enforce End-To-End encryption
+    - Researched and discussed Tokenization for digital media sent through the website, along with enforcing two factor authentication for the receiver to view media from the sender, ensuring extra privacy and security of digital media in the case of a session hijacking.
+- Begin Designing Of DFD For System Architecture

 ## Status of Tasks: `All Tasks Listed Completed`